adbar/trafilatura/docs/used-by.rst

 - Robertson, F., Lagus, J., & Kajava, K. (2021).
 "A COVID-19 news coverage mood map of Europe", Proceedings of the EACL Hackashop on News Media Content Analysis and Automated Report Generation (pp. 110-115).
 - Salmela, A. (2022).
 "Distinguishing Noise and Main Text Content from Web-Sourced Plain Text Documents Using Sequential Neural Networks", Master's thesis, University of Turku.
 - Sawczyn, A., Binkowski, J., Janiak, D., Augustyniak, Ł., & Kajdanowicz, T. (2021).
 "Fact-checking: relevance assessment of references in the Polish political domain", Procedia Computer Science, 192, 1285-1293.
+- Schamel, T., Braun, D., & Matthes, F. (2022).
+Structured Extraction of Terms and Conditions from German and English Online Shops.
+In Proceedings of The Fifth Workshop on e-Commerce and NLP (ECNLP 5) (pp. 181-190).
 - Ter-Akopyan, B. (2022).
 "Identification of Political Leaning in German News", Master's thesis, Ludwig Maximilian University of Munich.
 - Zinn, J. O., & Müller, M. (2021).
 "Understanding discourse and language of risk", Journal of Risk Research, 1-14.